kanghee931210/Backmirror/README.md

   + monitor is a parameter that determines whether to display the webcam on the screen.
 If False, the webcam will not be output.
 The current default is True.

 - - -

+## If you have any questions, please email me anytime. kanghe931210@gmail.com

 ### ref